 Dubai family offices · Cross-border positioning

 Dubai family offices.
-US-facing positioning the American co-investor reads.
+US-facing positioning the American co-investor judges.

-Holding-brand versus operating-brand architecture for Dubai and DIFC family offices with US portfolio companies, US co-investment vehicles, or US intermediary relationships.
-Two distinct surfaces, each doing a different job, each built for the audience that reads it.
+Holding-holding brand versus operating brand for Dubai and DIFC family offices with US portfolio companies, US co-investment vehicles, or US intermediary relationships.
+Two distinct pages and sales materials, each doing a different job, each built for the audience that judges it.

 Why Dubai family offices arrive here.

 The family office has built standing in Dubai over years.
-Governance is in place, the investment thesis is clear, the portfolio performs, and the principal is read as a serious Gulf allocator inside the region.
-A US co-investment surfaces.
+Governance is in place, the investment thesis is clear, the portfolio performs, and the owner lands as a serious Gulf allocator inside the region.
+A US co-investment pages and sales materials.
 A portfolio company rolls out a US subsidiary or completes a US acquisition.
-A US intermediary, a private banker, a US family-office peer, or a general partner, requests the decks and reads the public surfaces.
+A US intermediary, a private banker, a US family-office peer, or a general partner, requests the decks and judges the public website and sales materials.

-They read the holding brand and the portfolio company brand together.
+They evaluate the holding brand and the portfolio company brand together.
 They get confused.
 The family-office materials carry governance language, succession narrative, and Gulf-centric prestige.
-The portfolio company materials read as a brand extension of the family office, not as a US category player.
+The portfolio company materials land as a brand extension of the family office, not as a US category player.
 The intermediary cannot place either surface in a frame they recognise.
 Confidence softens before a conversation begins.

 The instinct is to produce more polished holding-brand collateral or to fold the portfolio company further into the family narrative for credibility.
 Both instincts deepen the problem.
-The US intermediary needs two clear surfaces that do different jobs for different audiences, and a visible seam that explains how they connect without collapsing.
+The US intermediary needs two clear pages and sources that do different jobs for different audiences, and a visible seam that explains how they connect without collapsing.

 The US co-investor is not evaluating the family.
 They are trying to locate the company.
-The surfaces have made that harder than it should be.
+The pages and sales materials have made that harder than it should be.
 House view on Dubai family-office positioning

 Portfolio shapes inside Dubai family offices.